nginnever/Storj-ERC20-Token/README.md

-# storjcoin-erc20-token
+# storj-erc20-token
-An ethereum standard token for Storjcoin
+An ethereum standard token for Storj

+(test name Voxelots)

 ## Table of Contents